Mastering Mistral Fine-Tuning: LoRA, QLoRA, La Plateforme

 )

-Including w1/w2/w3 (expert weights) in LoRA provides significant quality improvement for domain-specific tasks, but increases trainable parameters.
+Including w1/w2/w3 (expert weights) in LoRA gives a significant quality boost for domain-specific tasks but increases the number of trainable parameters.

 from trl import SFTTrainer, SFTConfig